 - Leave space in your suitcase, as there will be the opportunity to buy the flour from the mill.

-- An evening meal together and a late finish ( transport to and from the mill provided)
+- An picnic meal together and a late finish ( transport to and from the mill provided)

 Lunch – Cheese & Pickles with Pesto dip using herbs from the garden.